 To ensure employees update their information on the intranet, all marketing and communication links to job vacancies and new career opportunities should exist on the employee’s personal page filtered to match her/his skills, preferences and attributes.

 Today’s workforce is used to online platforms and it’s our job to ensure that the functionality of the intranet includes being an online career marketing tool for management as well as for employees.

-Doing this minimizes loss of talent and re-directs employees into new career opportunities within the organization.
+Doing this minimises loss of talent and re-directs employees into new career opportunities within the organisation.